 WHAT TO EXPECT

-PRGU hosts three practice sessions per week.
-On skates practices are held at the Redwood Roller Rink in Redwood City, off skates practices are held at a neighboring park.
+PRGU typically hosts three practice sessions per week.
+On skates practices are held at the Community Center Tennis Courts in Millbrae, off-skates practices will be held at a neighboring park.

 HOW TO PREPARE

 - Reserve your spot by registering online or emailing email@example.com.